Cowcaddens

-Cowcaddens (/ˌkaʊˈkædənz/; Coucaddens, Coille Challtainn) is an area of the city of Glasgow, Scotland.
-It sits directly north of the city centre and is bordered by the newer area of Garnethill to the south-west and Townhead to the east.
+Cowcaddens (/ˌkaʊˈkædənz/; Coucaddens, Cua Calltainn) is an area of the city of Glasgow, Scotland.
+It sits on the northern fringe of the city centre and is bordered by the newer area of Garnethill to the south-west and Townhead to the east.

+History

 Cowcaddens was originally a village and became an industrious and thriving part of the expanding Glasgow, being close to Port Dundas and the Forth and Clyde Canal immediately to its north.
 Its boundaries merged into the City of Glasgow in 1846.
 By the 1880s, the area was becoming a slum district with the highest level of infant mortality (190 per thousand births) in the city, a figure which was three times that of the West End.
 Like neighbouring Townhead, Cowcaddens was one of many areas in Glasgow declared a Comprehensive Development Area (CDA) by Glasgow Corporation which led to the mass demolition of the tenement slums, and their replacement with a mixture of lower density housing, commercial and educational zones.
 The construction of the Glasgow Inner Ring Road in the late 1960s brought huge changes to the northern part of Cowcaddens with major realignment of roads and throughfares.

 Cowcaddens is served by Cowcaddens subway station on the Glasgow Subway system, and by bus services through it and emanating from Buchanan Bus Station.
 Glasgow Caledonian University is nearby.

-The northern part of Cowcaddens forms part of the city's 'learning quarter' with neighbouring Townhead.
+The eastern part of Cowcaddens forms part of the city's 'learning quarter' with neighbouring Townhead.
 In 1971 the new Glasgow College of Technology (GCT) was founded (in response to the city's previous higher education college – the Royal College of Science and Technology – being elevated to university status to form the University of Strathclyde in 1964); an all new campus was constructed on the former site of Buchanan Street railway station in the early 1970s.
 GCT itself became a university in 1992 when it was renamed Glasgow Caledonian University, and has continued to grow and expand on the Cowcaddens site.